 Vitamin B1, also known as thiamine or thiamin, appears in plant and animal products like whole grains, beef, pork, and potatoes.
 However, half of the thiamine in American diets comes from fortified foods.
 Canada requires specific food products to contain added thiamine.

-Businesses need a trustworthy vitamin B1 supplier to add this nutrient to their products.
-Count on Brenntag for thiamine from leading global manufacturers.
+- Food and Nutrition: Thiamine helps the body break down food and turn it into energy.
+It also keeps the nervous system healthy.
 Nutraceutical companies in the food industry sell thiamine supplements.
 In many cases, vitamin B1 appears in multivitamin formulas.
 B-complex supplements include B vitamins such as thiamine that enhance brain and digestive function.
 Thiamine enhances supplement formulas for vegetarians using daily multivitamins.
 It also comes in the form of standalone thiamine supplements.
 Common types of thiamine included in nutraceuticals include thiamine mononitrate and thiamine hydrochloride.
 Some supplements contain the synthetic thiamine derivative benfotiamine.

 Whether you sell food or supplements, Brenntag has everything you need.
 We create customized ingredient blends that save time and money.
 Our team of experts will work with you to create an additive that suits your business needs.
-Request a quote right away.

 Let Brenntag know what you’re looking for and we will tell you more about our wide range of vitamin raw materials.
 We are most proud of our position as a leading U.S. source for raw supplement ingredients and advanced nutraceuticals for the vitamin industry.
 With over 190 locations across North America, we are strategically positioned to give you the best sales and service possible.
 We invite you to learn more about us and choose Brenntag as your chemical and ingredient distributor by contacting us online.